r-spark/sparkhail/cran-comments.md

  * The examples in documentation use dontrun because I use spark and hail, but there is a runnable example in spark_context.R
  * The LICENSE is needed because the use of apache spark
+ * The function hail_get_1kg was improved.
+Now the user can choose the path and the data is not saved in home directory.

 *Possibly mis-spelled words in DESCRIPTION: hail (https://hail.is/)